goschtl/zope/hurry.resource/trunk/src/hurry/resource/README.txt

   >>> from hurry.resource import NeededInclusions
   >>> needed = NeededInclusions()

-We state that a resource is needed by calling the ``needed`` method on this object::
+We state that a resource is needed by calling the ``need`` method on this object::

   >>> needed.need(y1)